EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/virtual_dev_environments.md

 ### Considerations

 - There are often multiple package and environment management tools for a single programming language.
-For example, there are several commonly used command line tools for managing Python packages and virtual environments to choose from:
-  - `pip` - Python package manager tool which interacts and obtains the packages from the central repository called Python Package Index (PyPI). `pip` can now be used with all Python distributions (including Anaconda).
-  - `venv` - Python virtual environment manager tool available by default from the standard Python distribution from Python 3.3+
+  - For example, commonly used tools for managing Python packages and virtual environments are `pip` (Python package manager tool which interacts and obtains the packages from the central repository called Python Package Index (PyPI)) and `venv` (Python virtual environment manager tool available by default from the standard Python distribution from Python 3.3).
-  - `venv` - Python virtual environment manager tool available by default from the standard Python distribution from Python 3.3+
-  - `virtualenv` - Python virtual environment manager tool which needs to be installed separately (does not come with Python distribution) but supports both Python 2.7+ and Python 3.3+ versions
-  - `pipenv` (different from both `pip` and `venv`) - Python package and environment management sysyem created to fix certain shortcomings of `virtualenv`
+  One alternative is to use `poetry` - a modern Python packaging tool which also installs Python packages from PyPI and handles virtual environments automatically.
-  - `conda` - Python package and environment management system (also included as part of the Anaconda Python distribution often used by the scientific community)
+  - If your Python code relies on non-Python packages, for instance when some C++ libraries must also be installed and you want to support multiple platforms, a better choice may be `conda` - a Python package and environment management system part of the Anaconda Python distribution (often used by the scientific community). `conda` has its own repository system separate from
-  - `poetry` - a modern Python packaging tool which handles virtual environments automatically
+  (but compatible with) PyPI that distributes non-Python packages packages as well and has its own non-`venv`-based virtual environment system.
 - You need to decide what tools are best for you - based on your personal preferences, or what the software project and your team or community is already using (so you can get help when you need it).
-Not using virtual environments at all and mixing different tools to manage them could lead to a [bad example of a spaghetti setup][python-env-hell], not knowing whish dependencies are being used and issues when running and debugging code.
+Not using virtual environments at all and mixing different tools to manage them could lead to a [bad example of a spaghetti setup][python-env-hell], not knowing which dependencies are being used and causing issues when running and debugging code.

 ### Solutions